GHOST OF CHRISTMAS PAST

 Charlie Boomer and Lila Brown

-Charlie and Lila were friends of Willie from his youth in Glenville, Nebraska.
-Willie had a crush von Lila, but at one Christmas she and Charlie told Willie that they will get married.
+(Marvel Comics Presents I#18/4 (fb) ) - Charlie and Lila were friends of Willie from his youth in Glenville, Nebraska.
+Willie had a crush on Lila, but on one Christmas she and Charlie told Willie that they would get married.
 This was one of the saddest days of Willie's life and his former friends even mocked him for his wish to become a mailman in a big city.

 Charlie and Lila were both characters from the Willie Lumpkin comic strip Stan Lee wrote in the 1950s.
 This was their debut in an actual Marvel comic.